 2. Tap the bottom of the pan

-Once you have transferred the batter to your prepared cake pan, tap the bottom of the pan on the kitchen counter to eliminate remaining air bubbles in the batter and even out the surface.
+Once you have transferred the batter to your prepared cake pan, tap the bottom of the pan on the kitchen counter to eliminate the remaining air bubbles in the batter and even out the surface.

 3. Soften the cream cheese

 I really love the thick layer of cream cheese on top of my chocolate brownies because I love going back from eating from sweet to savory and so on.
-A cold cream cheese could be lumpy so you need to set out the cream cheese a couple of hours before making this recipe.
-It is important to use room temperature cream cheese and beat it until smooth and silky with electric beater.
+Cold cream cheese could be lumpy so you need to set out the cream cheese a couple of hours before making this recipe.
+It is important to use room temperature cream cheese and beat it until smooth and silky with an electric beater.

 4. How to swirl the brownies

 Firstly, you need to pour the chocolate brownies batter into the prepared pan, leaving about 3-4 tbsp of the batter for the swirl.
-Cover the chocolate brownies batter with cream cheese layer on top evenly.
+Cover the chocolate brownies batter with a cream cheese layer on top evenly.
 Then, drop the remaining chocolate batter into small dollops all over the top of the cream cheese layer.
 Use a chopstick to create a cool marbled effect through small circular movements, and into the oven they go.
-One big tip from me, don’t go over the already made swirl or it will make cloudy and messy pattern.
+One big tip from me, don’t go over the already made swirl or it will make a cloudy and messy pattern.

 5. Cool completely before removing from the pan

-Definitely allow the Cream Cheese Swirl Brownies to cool completely before removing from the pan because they are extremely tender when they are still warm.
+Definitely allow the Cream Cheese Swirl Brownies to cool completely before removing them from the pan because they are extremely tender when they are still warm.
 Do not forget to line the baking pan with parchment paper so that once the brownies have cooled down completely, you can simply lift them out of the pan.